BU-CLOUD-S20/Medical-Compute-using-ChRIS-on-the-MOC-PowerPC-and-x86_64-GPU-usage-and-benchmarking/README.md

 ## 1. Vision and Goals Of The Project:

-The overall vision of this project is to develop a plugin based on ChRIS platform so that users like developers or administritors are able to do benchmarking between different architectures like x86 and PowerPC.
+The overall vision of this project is to develop a plugin based on ChRIS platform so that users like developers or administritors are able to do GPU benchmarking between different architectures like x86 and PowerPC.

 For the following sprints of this project, we are going to get familiar with Mass Open Cloud, ChRIS platform, ChRIS plugins and benchmarking methods in order to integrate all the components and implement the benchmarking plugin on ChRIS platform for the future use.